Explore our villages

 Management Fee

 The Management Fee, also referred to as the Deferred Management Fee (DMF), provides you with a raft of essential village and dwelling services.
-These include:

 - The refurbishment of your unit after you leave